 CIPD analysis of official statistics shows flexible working, other than remote working, has fallen over the course of the pandemic.

-Flexible working in the form of remote working has surged in the pandemic, but other forms of flexibility – such as part-time, flexi-time and compressed hours – has fallen, according to new Chartered Institute of Personnel and Development [CIPD] analysis.
+Flexible working in the form of remote working has seen a huge rise during the pandemic, but other forms of flexibility – such as part-time, flexi-time and compressed hours – has fallen, according to new Chartered Institute of Personnel and Development [CIPD] analysis.

 An analysis of the ONS Labour Force Survey of 74,832 people (October to December 2020) found that homeworking (flexible location) is the only flexible arrangement that has increased since the onset of the pandemic.
 This is despite homeschooling and caring issues.